Overview

 Cervical myelopathy can cause different symptoms.
 It may cause numbness and pain.
 It may also cause weakness in the arms, hands, and legs.
 For some people, it's hard to walk.
 Others have neck pain or problems with urination and bowel movements.

 Treatment depends on the cause and your symptoms.
-You may need regular checkups or you may need surgery to help take pressure off the nerve.
+You may need regular checkups, or you may need surgery to help take pressure off the nerve.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and contact your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 How can you care for yourself at home?